Explorable Parity Automata: Expressivity of explorable automata

-The above proof can easily be adapted to get the following lemma: \begin{lem} Languages recognized by explorable safety (respectively reachability) automata are equal to the languages recognized by deterministic safety (respectively reachability) automata. \end{lem} We will now generalize this to $[0,2]$-automata: \begin{lem} Languages recognized by explorable $[0,2]$-automata are equal to the languages recognized by deterministic $[0,2]$-automata. \end{lem} \begin{proof} Just as in the above proof, the converse inclusion is straightforward, as a deterministic automaton is always explorable.
+Let us treat the case of $[0,2]$-automata: \begin{lem} Languages recognized by explorable $[0,2]$-automata are equal to the languages recognized by deterministic $[0,2]$-automata. \end{lem} \begin{proof} Just as in the proof of \Cref{lem:Buchidet}, the converse inclusion is straightforward, as a deterministic automaton is always explorable.
 Let $L$ be a language recognized by some $k$-explorable $[0,2]$-automaton $\A$.
-Similarly as above, this means that the union product $\A^k$ is HD, and this is witnessed by a HD strategy with finite memory $M$.
+Similarly as above, this means that the union product $\A^k$ is HD, and this is witnessed by an HD strategy with finite memory $M$.
 This allows us to build a deterministic automaton $\B$ with states $Q^k\times M$, where the acceptance condition only depends on the $Q^k$ component, and is a union of $k$ $[0,2]$-conditions.
 In order to obtain a deterministic $[0,2]$-automaton, we need to compose $\B$ with a deterministic $[0,2]$-automaton $\C$ on alphabet $\Gamma:=[0,2]^k$, that accepts an infinite word if and only if one of its $k$-components is $[0,2]$-accepting.
-This can be obtained, by combining the well-known \emph{breakpoint construction} on the $[0,1]$ part, with the construction from \Cref{lem:Buchidet}, with ranks $2$ playing the role of \Buchi states.

-Intuitively, the automaton will remember which components has seen a $1$ since the last reset.
-Seeing a $2$ anywhere causes to produce a $2$ globally, and reset the memory.
-On intervals without any $2$, if a $1$ has been seen on every component, the automaton produces a $1$ globally and resets its memory.
-The automaton $\C=(\Gamma,Q_\C,q_0^\C,\delta_\C)$ can be built as follows: \begin{itemize} \item $Q_\C=\{0,1\}^k$ \item $q_0^\C=(0,0,\dots,0)$ \item We directly label the transitions of $\C$ by their parity rank, by giving a transition function $\delta_\C:(Q_\C\times\Gamma)\to (Q_\C\times[0,2])$.
+Intuitively, the automaton will cycle through the components.
+Seeing a $1$ in the current component will prompt the automaton to go to the next component while producing a $1$ globally.
+Seeing a $2$ anywhere causes to produce a $2$ globally (and reset to the first component).
+The automaton $\C=(\Gamma,Q_\C,q_0^\C,\delta_\C)$ can be built as follows: \begin{itemize} \item $Q_\C=\{1,\dots,k\}$ \item $q_0^\C=1$ \item We directly label the transitions of $\C$ by their parity rank, by giving a transition function $\delta_\C:(Q_\C\times\Gamma)\to (Q_\C\times[0,2])$.
 It is defined as

 \end{itemize}

 Indeed, it is straightforward to verify that a run of $\C$ is $[0,2]$-accepting if and only if this is the case for one of the $k$ components of its input word.
 This means that $\C$ deterministically translate the union of $k$ $[0,2]$-conditions into one $[0,2]$-condition.